hcartiaux/terraform/README.md

 ## Workflow

 * Prepare the working directory: `terraform init`
-* Show changes to the infrastructure required by the current configuration: `terraform plan`
+* Show changes required by the current configuration: `terraform plan`
 * Create or modify the infrastructure: `terraform apply`
 * Destroy all the infrastructure: `terraform destroy`